Welcome to Mgahinga Gorilla National Park Uganda. Here you will find current reliable, expert, and trust-able information about Mgahina National Park.

 The average is around 25 degrees Celsius.
 Nighttime temperatures get down to 10 degrees Celsius if you are staying at the Mount Gahinga Lodge.

-The months of January through March, late June through early October, and mid-December to the end of the month are ideal for Gorilla Trekking, Climbing, and Hiking in Mgahinga Gorilla Park.
+The months of January through March, late June through early October, and mid-December to the end of the month is ideal for Gorilla Trekking, Climbing, and Hiking in Mgahinga Gorilla Park.